understand/understand-js/README.md

 });
 ```

-Finally, for more complex cases, the Understand handler exposes a `beforeSend(event)` callback which can be used to add/remove information on the event or optionally discard it by returning `null`.
+For more complex situations, the library allows to extend the `beforeSend(event)` callback which can be used to adjust the event data or optionally discard it by returning `null`:

 ```js
 Understand.init({